A Tutorial on Meta-Reinforcement Learning: Introduction

 At the same time, the promise of improved sample efficiency comes with two costs.
 First, meta-learning requires significantly more data than standard learning, as it trains an entire learning algorithm (often across multiple tasks).
 Second, meta-learning fits a learning algorithm to meta-training data, which may reduce its ability to generalize to other data.
 The trade-off that meta-learning offers is thus improved sample efficiency at test time, at the expense of sample efficiency during training and generality at test time.

-\paragraph{Example application} Consider the task of automated cooking with a robot chef.
+\paragraph{Example application} Consider, as a conceptual example, the task of automated cooking with a robot chef.
 When such a robot is deployed in somebody's kitchen, it must learn a kitchen-specific policy, since each kitchen has a different layout and appliances.
+This challenge is compounded by the fact that not all items needed for cooking are in plain sight; pots might be tucked away in cabinets, spices could be stored on high shelves, and utensils might be hidden in drawers.
+Therefore, the robot needs not only to understand the general layout but also remember where specific items are once discovered.
 Training the robot directly in a new kitchen from scratch is too time consuming and potentially dangerous due to random behavior early in training.
 One alternative is to pre-train the robot in a \textit{single} training kitchen and then fine-tune it in the new kitchen.
 However, this approach does not take into account the subsequent fine-tuning procedure.
 In contrast, meta-RL would train the robot on a \textit{distribution} of training kitchens such that it can adapt to any new kitchen in that distribution.
 This may entail learning some parameters to enable better fine-tuning, or learning the entire RL algorithm that will be deployed in the new kitchen.
 A robot trained this way can both make better use of the data collected and also collect better data, e.g., by focusing on the unusual or challenging features of the new kitchen.
 This meta-learning procedure requires more samples than the simple fine-tuning approach, but it only needs to occur once, and the resulting adaptation procedure can be significantly more sample efficient when deployed in the new test kitchen.

 This example illustrates how, in general, meta-RL may be particularly useful when the need for efficient adaptation is frequent, so the cost of meta-training is relatively small.
 This includes, but is not limited to, safety-critical RL domains, where efficient data collection is necessary and exploration of novel behaviors is prohibitively costly or dangerous.
 In many cases, a large investment of sample-inefficient learning upfront (either with oversight, in a laboratory, or in simulation) is worthwhile to enable subsequent improved adaptation behavior.
+This example represents an aspirational application for meta-RL.
+In practice, meta-RL is applied to more limited robotics tasks such as robotic manipulation~\citep{akkaya2019solving,zhao2022offline} and locomotion \citep{song2020rapidly}.